Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Applications of margarine

-For the correlated samples, we see that the estimated KL divergence and BMD from the MAF are in close agreement with the `true' value output from \textsc{anesthetic}.
-The KDE estimate of the KL divergence is within one times its lower bound of the `true' value, and the BMD estimate is also within one times its lower bound of the \textsc{anesthetic} value.
-For the uncorrelated samples, again we see that the MAF KL divergence and BMD estimates are in agreement with the \textsc{anesthetic} values.
-For the KDE, the KL divergence is within two times its lower bound of the \textsc{anesthetic} value.
-The BMD is within one times its upper bound of the `true' value, however, we note that there is a large uncertainty on this result.
-Typically, the upper and lower bounded range on the BMD estimates are larger than for the KL divergence estimates because it has a more complex dependence on $\log\mathcal{L}$.
+Typically, the upper and lower bounded range on the BMD estimates are larger than for the KL divergence estimates because it has a more complex dependence on $\log\mathcal{L}$ and therefore on the accuracy of the density estimation as previously discussed.
 Future work is needed to investigate whether improvements can be made to the BMD estimates by modifying the MAF loss function, network configurations or KDE bandwidths among other tunable parameters.